ARTIST-Association/ARTIST/docs/tutorial_kinematic_calibration.rst

 point exactly where we tell it to.
 To keep the predictions made with ``ARTIST`` as accurate as possible we need to consider the mechanical errors and offsets of the real-world kinematic.
 In the kinematic calibration process the kinematic module learns all offset or deviation parameters of the real-world kinematic, to mimic its behavior.
-Calibrating the kinematic in ``ARTIST`` requires calibration data, the flux density distributions used for the calibration can be gained by pointing single heliostats at calibration targets.
+Calibrating the kinematic in ``ARTIST`` requires calibration data.
+The flux density distributions used as input to the calibration can be gained by pointing single heliostats at calibration targets.

 Loading the Calibration Data